-Concern Step 1, a concern arises: A concern arises about a student's engagement in their programme of study from the academic team.
-Monitoring Step 2a: After one week of non-engagement, personal tutor contacts student and to determine support needs.If tutor not able to contact student, refer to the Wellbeing team.Step 2b: After two weeks of non-engagement and/or no contact with the personal tutor or wellbeing team.
-The tutor invites the student to an Initial Concerns meeting.If the student notifies that they are unable to attend the meeting, rearrange the date once.
-Information gathering Step 3: The academic team collate information about the student's attendance, engagement in class and online learning, engagement with draft submissions, and summative submission.
+Step 1, a concern arises: A concern arises about a student's attendance and engagement in their programme of study from the academic team.

-The wellbeing team collate information about the student's engagement with disability, employability, study and wellbeing support, including any externally provided disability support.
-Arrange a supportive meeting Step 4, meeting invitation: the student is invited to a meeting (usually in writing, via email), which is either: Initial Concerns Meeting (Section 5) Continuing Meeting (Section 6) Serious Concerns Meeting (Section 7) Students are encouraged to contact the Student Support Hub for support with their learning, engagement and wellbeing.
-The student may attend the meeting with a friend.
+Monitoring Step 2a: After one week of non-attendance and engagement, personal tutor contacts student to determine support needs.If tutor not able to contact student, refer to the Wellbeing teamStep 2b: After two weeks of non- attendance and engagement and/or no contact with the personal tutor or wellbeing team.
+The tutor invites the student to an Initial Concerns Support meeting.If the student notifies that they are unable to attend the meeting, rearrange the date once.
+Information gathering Step 3: The academic team collate information about the student's attendance and engagement in class and online learning, engagement with draft submissions, HE tutorial and summative submission.
+The wellbeing team collate information about the student's attendance and engagement with disability, employability, study and wellbeing support, including any externally provided disability support.
+Arrange a supportive meeting Step 4, meeting invitation: the student is invited to a meeting (usually in writing, via email), which is either: Initial Concerns Support Meeting (Section 5) this is the first meeting called when there is a concern regarding attendance and engagement, academic success or wellbeing including mental health.
+Continuing/Significant Concerns Support Meeting (Section 6) - this meeting either follows on from the Initial Concerns Support Meeting as per policy, or the Significant Concerns meeting is called due to a medium risk being identified through the Risk Assessment (see appendix 2) Serious Concerns Meeting (Section 7) - this meeting either follows on from the Continuing/Significant Concerns Support Meeting as per policy, or is called due to a high risk being identified through the Risk Assessment (see appendix 2) The student may attend the meeting with a friend.
 Students cannot bring a legal representative to the meeting unless the decision might include excluding them from professional registration permanently, without right to appeal, thereby preventing them from following their intended career.
-Meeting Step 5, meeting: The meeting takes place as per the invite details and we discuss the concern, with a view to creating a supportive action plan (see Appendix 5), if possible If the student does not attend the meeting with no prior notification, the meeting can take place without them.
-Follow-up Step 5, follow-up: The notes of the meeting are sent to the student, including any action plan or decision to change the mode of study/temporarily interrupt/suspend The student has a right of appeal against any decisions made which will be outlined in the follow-up notes Continued non- engagement Step 6: If the student continues to not engage with the programme for four consecutive weeks and has not completed the actions set out in the previous Wellbeing Review meetings, they can be notified of their withdrawal from the programme.
-Students will be notified by the University Centre Faculty Office of the decision to withdraw them within 10-working-days of the meeting, and your withdrawal will be confirmed and Student Finance England or your apprentice employer notified within 10-working-days of your notification of the decision to withdraw.
+Meeting Step 5, meeting: The meeting takes place as per theIf the student doesinvite details and we discuss the concern, with a viewnot attend the not attend the to creating a supportive action plan (see Appendix 5), if possible meeting with no prior notification, the meeting can take place without them.
+Follow-up Step 5, follow-up: The notes of the meeting are sent to the student, including any action plan or decision to change the mode of study/temporarily interrupt/suspend The student has a right of appeal against any decisions made which will be outlined in the follow-up notes Continued non- engagement Step 6: If the student continues to not attend and engage with the programme for four consecutive weeks and has not completed the actions set out in applicable Concerns Support meeting , they can be notified of their withdrawal from the programme.
+Students will be notified by the University Centre Faculty C withdraw them within 10-working-days of the meeting, an confirmed withStudent Finance England or ther apprentice within 10-working-days of receiving notification of the dec d withdrawal will be employer being notified a.
+Initial Concerns Support Meeting (Section 5)

-Appendix 7 - Guidance to staff coordinating Support and Wellbeing Review meetings a.
-Initial Concerns Meeting (Section 5)
+Appendix 7 - Guidance to staff coordinating Support and Wellbeing Review meetings